Unity3D and the Oculus Rift

 - Know how to deal with graphical user interfaces in virtual reality

 - We will use Unity3D for this course.
 The latest version can be downloaded from the official unity website.
 A developer kit of the oculus rift can come in useful in order to apply the learned techniques.

 - This course is also useful to users without an oculus rift, as all seen techniques and examples are also valid and applicable for non-VR development.

 - Evidently, we cannot use the oculus rift's full potential without programming, but of course everything will be explained with the necessary detail.
 I will link you to the respective documentation pages in case you wish to look something up.

 This course tackles the hot topic of "virtual reality".
-In march this year oculus released the finished version of the rift.
-Other big companies like google, facebook, sony, valve and others have joined the VR movement.
 This tutorial is not a guide to implementing a specific game, it rather gives you the tools and knowledge to implement your own VR games.
 Unlike other courses about the oculus rift, this course does not stop after the setup.
 We take a look at the things that really matter for VR development.
 Without wasting time we quickly proceed with interesting and important topics that go beyond setting up a simple character to walk around in VR.
 Besides using the headtracking for shooting objects, we see how raycasting can be used to analyse and trigger functions at an object which is being looked at.
 Further topics are dealt with, such as user interfaces and more.
 Get a head start by taking this course.

 In the course, we take a look at different techniques that are crucial to VR development, such as: